mthomps4/blog-posts/README.md

 # posts
-Archive of blog posts for personal site
+Archive of blog posts for personal site and platforms.

+> Start here copy elsewhere.

 Uses Hygen to generate the folder structure needed/wanted.

 - `yarn`